Health Insurance in South Africa

 South Africa’s healthcare system explained

-The public system is mostly government-aided, but quite underfunded – leaving lots of people stuck with long waiting times for their treatment.
+The less-than-ideal public system leaves lots of people stuck with long waiting times for their treatment.
 South Africa’s private healthcare system, on the other hand, has a much more efficient service, but tends to be quite pricey.

 There is a huge divide between these two facilities, which is mostly financially driven.
 A significant amount of funding, along with the best specialists, gives the private sector the upper hand – leaving the public sector understaffed and in dire need of some TLC.